 UCAS Code N300

-The programme will enable you to develop a comprehensive knowledge and understanding of the core elements of investment and financial analysis and risk management that underpin sound decision-making.
-It will provide you with opportunities to investigate and analyse a range of issues relating to financial markets and the financial services sector (particularly investment/corporate banking) and its national and international environment.
+The programme will enable you to develop knowledge and understanding of the core elements of investment, financial analysis, and risk management that underpin sound decision-making.
+It will provide you with opportunities to investigate and analyse a range of issues relating to financial markets and the financial services sector (particularly investment / corporate banking) and its national and international environment.

-Critically, the programme also provides you with the opportunity to evaluate the impact of changing regulatory and operating conditions and gain insights into and understanding of the local and global tensions in banking and financial services.
+Critically, the programme also provides you with the opportunity to evaluate the impact of changing regulatory and operating conditions; and to gain understanding of the local and global tensions in banking and financial services.
 Ethics and professional standards form a key component of the course and will be taught at each level of the programme.